lpollier/battmon/README.md

 | phi_keypads | [libraries/phi_keypads.zip][phi_keypads] |
 | i2cmaster | [libraries/i2cmaster.zip][i2cmaster] |

 Go to Sketch > Include Library > Add .Zip Library and add them one by one.
 The LiquidCrystal library is already included.
-More help with this on [instructable][instructables].
+More help with this on [instructables][instructables].

 Remember to place the [format][format], [i2c][i2c] and [lcd][lcd] dependency files in the same directory as [battmon][battmon] main file so that it can be compiled.